Restricted Gauge Theory Formalism and Unimodular Gravity: One-loop effective action of restricted gauge theory

 \subsection{Canonical normalization of generators}

 Specification of the gauge generators basis $\hat{\mathcal{R}}^\zI_\cza$ is a more complicated issue.
 However, we will give brief and, perhaps, not so exhaustive arguments in favor of a concrete choice which, in particular, will confirm the form (\ref{Zmu1}) of $\mathcal{Z}^\cza_{\,\cczb}$.
-Conventional Lagrangian quantization in the form of the Faddeev-Popov integral (or BV integral in more complicated models with open and reducible algebras) is not intrinsically closed.
+Conventional Lagrangian quantization in the form of the Faddeev-Popov integral (or the BV integral in more complicated models with open and reducible algebras) is not intrinsically closed.
 It does not provide uniquely the concrete form of the local measure and does not resolve the associated problem of the choice of the generators bases.
-In order to fix them one should appeal to the canonical form of the path integral which for a general class of relativistic gauge conditions comprises the BFV formalism.
-For simple gauge systems\footnote{The simplification used in subsequent argumentation is that Lagrangian gauge theory (which later will correspond to parental gauge system) admits one-step hamiltonization.
-That is when performing Legendre transform with respect to only fields with velocities in Lagrangian action one obtains constrained canonical action with only first-class constraints, and Dirac consistency equations for these ``primary'' constraints do not generate new ``secondary'' constraints.
-This is the case for Einstein general relativity, Yang-Mills theory and many other.} fixing the measure and the basis of generators looks as follows.
+In order to fix them one should appeal to the canonical form of the path integral which for a general class of relativistic gauge conditions comprises the BFV formalism\HIDE{\cite{Henneaux:1992ig,FV:1975}}.
+For simple gauge systems\footnote{ The simplification used here is that the Lagrangian gauge theory (which later will be the parental gauge system) admits the so-called one-step Hamiltonization.
+That is, when performing the Legendre transform only with respect to the fields with velocities in the Lagrangian action, one obtains the constrained canonical action having only first-class constraints, and Dirac consistency equations for these ``primary'' constraints do not generate new ``secondary'' constraints.
+This is the case of Einstein general relativity, Yang-Mills theory, and many others. } fixing the measure and the basis of generators looks as follows.